 Exemption from this base measurement, accounting, and reporting requirement is allowed without an application for authorization as long as the licensee meets the initial qualifying criteria as outlined in Section 5 of Directive PNG017.

-If the initial qualifying criteria cannot be met, then Saskatchewan's Ministry of the Economy requires the licensee to apply for authorization for measurement exemption.
+If the initial qualifying criteria cannot be met, then Saskatchewan's Ministry of Energy and Resources requires the licensee to apply for authorization for measurement exemption.